Browse hotels in Langkawi on Agoda

 While Langkawi has a bit of a reputation as a resort island, this isn’t really all that warranted.
 While it does have big hotels, plenty of budget and midrange options mean your stay needn’t be all that expensive.

 Langkawi lacks the more raucous side of life that people may encounter on the Thai islands across the border to the north.
-This, along with its calm waters and safe swimming beaches, make Langkawi a great family destination in Southeast Asia.
+This, along with its calm waters and safe swimming beaches, make Langkawi a great family destination

 The island’s rugged northern section is home to jungled peaks and beautiful mangroves, along with a host of lesser-known beaches.
 For the more adventurous willing to use their own transport, the island’s network of smooth, sealed roads offers ideal scope for exploring and daytrips.